 Before we begin, let’s look at the breakdown of the process of making chocolate croissants:

 - Rolling and Folding of The Dough (4x)

 - Assembling of the Pastries

-- After each fold, the dough needs time to chill in the fridge for 1 hour, covered in plastic wrap.
-This is to avoid the dough from getting too warm and melt the butter packet inside.
+- We will fold the dough for a total of four times.
+In between each fold (except the last one), the dough needs time to chill in the fridge for 1 hour, covered in plastic wrap.
+This is to avoid the dough from getting too warm and the butter from melting inside.

 - After making the dough, we will work on assembling and baking the croissants by using half the dough at a time.
 The whole batch of the recipe makes 32 croissants.
 We are making 16 at a time but you have to assemble and bake the other half of the croissants within the day.

 Chocolate Croissants: The Process